-If you've been noticing Coors Banquet a lot more lately — it's for a reason.
-In one of the most competitive times in American brewing history, most of the macro brewer labels are flat to failing, and craft beer continues to rise.
-Most of the large brewers are introducing new products at an unprecedented rate, tweaking everything from flavors to abv to packaging to get drinkers to pay attention again.
+If you've been noticing Coors Banquet a lot more lately, it's for a reason.
+In one of the most competitive times in American brewing history, most of the macro brewer labels are flat or failing, and craft beer continues to rise.
+Most of the large brewers are introducing new products at an unprecedented rate, tweaking everything from flavors to ABV to packaging to get drinkers to pay attention again.
 And while many gain an initial presence, they fade faster than ever.

 Alongside the return of brands like Genesee, there's a distinct "heritage" trend gaining steam in American brewing.
 It's not craft.
-It's not quite retro, as Pete points out.
-And it's working.
+It's not quite retro.
+But it's working.
 Double-digit growth for Banquet in Chicago proves it.
 And now Pete's in town to back it up.
 His perspective on the industry is a unique one, having the longevity many newer brewery owners can only hope for.
 He tells a good story, and he's pushing a beer that he believes is "in a perfect place" in the market.
-And he has craft brewers and consumers to thank for some of it.
+And he has craft brewers and consumers to thank...for some of it.

 You're here today to celebrate Lottie's, a Chicago pub since 1934.
 A bar that Coors believes reflects the values of Coors Banquet beer.
 What are those values?

 We're going to recognize bars all across the country that have been really dedicated, great retail customers.
 We'll also have one in Colorado, one in California.
 It's just an opportunity for us to thank the retailers that have been really good to our company and our brand, and have a lot of fun while we introduce a new package that we think is exciting.